 I found an obituary in the Hull Daily Mail from 28th November 1932 which reads:

-When I visited Northern Cemetery, his burial record stated that the cause of death was Gas Poisoning.
+I visited Northern Cemetery, which is where the most of the burial records are stored.
+On his burial record, it stated that the cause of death was Gas Poisoning.
 Frederick was buried in Western Cemetery on 29th November 1932 at 2:15 pm, where his wife Florence was later buried.
-There is unfortunately no headstone.
+There is, unfortunately, no headstone.

 Thank you for reading,